Skip to content

 When a barista prepares a chai latte, they’re likely using Masala chai as the primary ingredient.
 This tea blend hails from India and is made with autumnal spices like nutmeg, cardamom and ginger.
 These flavors intertwine and remind us of crisp fall leaves and scarf weather, perfect for enjoying once September’s equinox arrives and we notice daylight growing shorter.
 Likewise, Tea Forté’s Bombay Chai is blended with black tea from the Nilgiri region of South India near Assam and Darjeeling, the two most important regions for black tea production in the country.
 The blend is a delicately-composed mélange of tea leaves, ginger, cinnamon, cardamom, cloves, star anise, and black pepper.
 Made correctly with tea, water, milk, and a touch of honey, the process of preparing a chai latte is really rather simple.

-Another popular favorite for a chai latte is our seasonal blend Pumpkin Spice, a blend of black tea and warming pumpkin spice spices.
+Another popular favorite for a latte is our seasonal blend Pumpkin Spice, a blend of black tea and warming pumpkin spice spices.
 Perfect for a cool autumn day, pick up some Pumpkin spice in the fall season.

 Looking for a caffeine-free chai?
 Our Chakra Collection includes 2 herbal blends, Ginger Guru Chai, and Turmeric Tantra Chai.
 Another popular favorite is our rooibos-based Winter Chai.
 Not just for the winter season, this herbal chai packs plenty of flavor with herbs and spices including cardamom, cinnamon, vanilla and ginger.